0xsyr0/0xsyr0.github.io/_tabs/about.md

 <script src="https://www.hackthebox.eu/badge/156456"></script> <script src="https://tryhackme.com/badge/156643"></script>

 Do you want to support me?
-Then you can [Buy Me a Coffee](https://buymeacoffee.com/0xsry0){:target="blank"}.
+Then you can [Buy Me a Coffee](https://buymeacoffee.com/0xsry0){:target="blank"} or join my [Patreon](https://www.patreon.com/syr0).
 I would really appreciate it.